Advice for school and college staff on when it is appropriate to contact the police.

 National Crime Agency threat reports

-Derby City and Derbyshire County have guidance and procedures for when a person's behaviour at work, home or online, may cause concerns about their suitability to work or volunteer with children or young people.
+Guidance and procedures if a person's behaviour at work, home or online, causes concerns about their suitability to work or volunteer with children or young people.

-Guidance for schools, colleges and educational providers in Derbyshire, on managing child protection/welfare records which includes record keeping, conferences transfer, storage and retention.
+Guidance for schools, colleges and educational providers in Derbyshire, on managing child protection/welfare records.

 Advice on licensing children to work in certain types of performance or activity in England.